 Use our High Road Training Program to prepare for your written CDL permit exams and you'll be all set.

-Yes, Prime covers the cost of lodging, but you may be required to share a room with one other student during the first week.
-If you would like your own room, you may pay 50% of the normal cost of a room which comes to about $25/night (based on availability).
+Yes, Prime covers the cost of lodging, but you may be required to share a room with one other student.
+If you would like your own room, you may pay a fee of $52.16 per night.

 Drivers simply need to stay employed for 12 full months and 100% of tuition costs are paid by Prime.
-If a driver leaves after 6 months the cost is $1,750.
 There are never payroll deductions for tuition costs.

 You can read more details regarding Prime's career path.